Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The platform can be enhanced using, in addition to the Data Lake service, other technologies made available by the Big Data PaaS.
 The services are designed to ensure digital sovereignty through deployment on secure national infrastructure, with a particular focus on latency and optimization of computational resources.

-The service is sized per GPU H100.
+The service is sized per unit of 1 GPU H200.

 #### Features and Advantages